JanaSperschneider/EffectorGeneP/README.md

 `EffectorGeneP` has been written in Python3 and has the following base requirements:

 * Python3, BioPython and Numpy (for general processing)
+* Java for running the machine learning classification (WEKA)

 To get `EffectorGeneP` to work on your local machine, follow these steps: